netdata/netdata/collectors/tc.plugin/README.md

 32768/0x8000
 ```

-I know what you are thinking right now! **And I agree!**

-This is why I wrote **[FireQOS](https://firehol.org/tutorial/fireqos-new-user/)**, a tool to simplify QoS management in Linux.
+To do it the hard way, you can go through the [tc configuration steps](#qos-configuration-with-tc).
+An easier way is to use  **[FireQOS](https://firehol.org/tutorial/fireqos-new-user/)**, a tool that simplifies QoS management in Linux.

+## Qos Configuration with FireHOL

 The **[FireHOL](https://firehol.org/)** package already distributes **[FireQOS](https://firehol.org/tutorial/fireqos-new-user/)**.
 Check the **[FireQOS tutorial](https://firehol.org/tutorial/fireqos-new-user/)** to learn how to write your own QoS configuration.

 With **[FireQOS](https://firehol.org/tutorial/fireqos-new-user/)**, it is **really simple for everyone to use QoS in Linux**.
 Just install the package `firehol`.
 It should already be available for your distribution.
 If not, check the **[FireHOL Installation Guide](https://firehol.org/installing/)**.
-After that, you will have the `fireqos` command which uses a configuration like the following:
+After that, you will have the `fireqos` command which uses a configuration like the following `/etc/firehol/fireqos.conf`, used at the netdata demo site:

-## QoS Configuration

-This is the file `/etc/firehol/fireqos.conf` we use at the netdata demo site:

 ```sh
     # configure the netdata ports